dexterfitch/ltc_dogfood_demo/README.md

 let walletMoney = 50;
 ```

-Here, `let walletMoney = 50;` means we've created a box labelled `walletMoney` and put the number `50` inside it - in code-speak, we've *declared* the variable `walletMoney` and set its *value* t0 `50`.
+Here, `let walletMoney = 50;` means we've created a box labelled `walletMoney` and put the number `50` inside it - in code-speak, we've *declared* the variable `walletMoney` and set its *value* to `50`.
 Anytime we need to check how much money we have, we just open the box - or, *call* the variable and can see that we've got $50!

 We can also change what's in the box whenever we want.
 If we spend $10 and now have $40 left, we just update the box: